tdwg/website/conferences/2026/registration/index.md

 * from a country the UN/World Bank categorizes as having a [Low or Lower-middle income economy](https://data360.worldbank.org/en/economies#by-incomegroup).

 The registration fees for these categories are well below the per-person cost of the conference and lower than any combination of discounts afforded to full professional participants.

-## Add-ons

-To purchase a conference T-shirt or pay for the [Bird Trip](/conferences/2026/excursions/#bird-trip) excursion, you can add these to your in-person registration (link above).

-If you need to purchase your ticket and add-ons with separate cards (e.g., business and personal), purchase your ticket first and then revisit your registration to add the additional items.

-If you have already registered, find your confirmation email with the subject “Your tickets for TDWG 2026 Conference”, and click the button labeled “Add to your order.”

 ## About the Conference